Coleridge-Initiative/big-data-and-social-science/docs/02-ChapterWeb.md

 example, many websites are designed in ways that make scraping difficult or impossible, and other sites explicitly prohibit this kind of scripted analysis.
 (Both reasons apply in the case of the NSF and Grants.gov websites, which is why we use the HHMI website in our example.)
-The structure of websites also changes frequently, forcing you to continuously modify your code to match the structure.
+The structure of websites also changes frequently, forcing you to continuously modify your code to keep up with the structure.

 In many cases a better choice is to process a data dump from an organization.
 For example, the NSF and Wellcome Trust both provide data